nuvolaris/nuvolaris-vscode-extension/README.md

 # Nuvolaris VSCode Extension

-Clicking the Nuvolaris icon in the activity bar opens a command palette where it's possible to launch the main commands.
+This extensions add an icon in the activity bar.
+This icon opens a command palette allowing to invoke some utilties to be used in Nuvolaris Devcontainer:

+- login
+- devel
+- deploy